THIS DATE IN HISTORY: Oct. 16

 Video: Mike Gartner had 17 seasons with 30-plus goals

 1982: Victor Nechayev becomes the first Soviet-trained player to appear in an NHL game.
 He went scoreless for the Kings in a 4-1 loss to the New York Islanders at Nassau Coliseum.
 The 27-year-old forward scores one goal in three games with the Kings; they are his only appearances in the NHL.

 1986: Denis Potvin is credited with the 684th assist of his NHL career, breaking a tie with Brad Park for the most by a defenseman in League history.
 He reaches the milestone during the Islanders' 7-4 win against the Capitals at Nassau Coliseum.
 The record-setting assist comes exactly 13 years after Potvin's first NHL point.

 Video: Denis Potvin was captain of Islanders' 1980s dynasty

 1988: Hockey Hall of Famer Guy Lafleur scores his first NHL goal in nearly four years.
 It's also his first with the New York Rangers after spending 14 seasons with the Montreal Canadiens and retiring in 1984.
-Lafleur finishes with two points (goal, assist) to help the Rangers defeat the Vancouver Canucks 3-2 at Madison Square Garden.
+Lafleur finishes with two points (one goal, one assist) to help the Rangers defeat the Vancouver Canucks 3-2 at Madison Square Garden.

 2015: Mike Babcock gets his first win as coach of the Toronto Maple Leafs, 6-3 against the Columbus Blue Jackets at Nationwide Arena.
 The Maple Leafs start the season 0-2-1 under Babcock, who comes to Toronto after coaching the Detroit Red Wings for 10 seasons.
 Captain Dion Phaneuf presents him with the game puck.